Pehon1/pendle-swapper/README.md

 The project is unaudited, and very much in beta.
 No warranties.
 Use at your own risk.

-## Deployment
+## Gas Studies

-Beta contracts has deployed on
+Beta contracts has deployed on Kovan for the following gas studies.
+The second variant won.

 This version requires message senders to help this contract get approval from spenders to spend.
 Construction - 1,363,051 GAS